On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: An Ergodicity Criterion

 \end{proof}

-Since $m_t = 0$, it suffices to show that $\d_t v_t \ee 0$ to conclude $u \ee 0$ almost everywhere.
-By the argument in \cite[Proof of Theorem 2]{MR3177386}, it suffices to show that the horizontal flow on $\HS_t$ is recurrent to conclude that $\d_t v_t = 0$.

-First, observe that there are no horizontal cylinders in $(S,\Ph)$.
-If there was a horizontal cylinder, then it would intersect every neighborhood of a singularity nontrivially.
-Then at least one of $\ep(t)$ and $\de(t)$ would be forced to decay exponentially by our hypothesis on the measure of $S \m S_{\ep(t),t}$, contradicting divergence of the integral.
+Since $m_t = 0$, it suffices to show that $h_t = 0$ to conclude $u = 0$ almost everywhere.
+Following the argument in \cite[Proof of Theorem 2]{MR3177386}, it suffices to show that the horizontal foliation on $S_t$ is aperiodic to conclude that $h_t = 0$.
+Observe that there are no horizontal cylinders in $(S,\Ph)$.
+Indeed, if there was a horizontal cylinder, then $\de_t$ would be forced to decay exponentially, contradicting divergence of the integral in equation (\ref{eq:systole2}).
 A horizontal cylinder in $\HS$ would project to one on $S$, so there are no cylinders upstairs either.
+Hence, the horizontal foliation is aperiodic.